jarojasva/Core_Genome_Protocol/README.md

-# A protocol to extract the Core Genome (only single copy genes)
+# A protocol to extract the Core Genome (only single copy orthologs)

 Hi there!

-I share with you a protocol I've developed for extracting the core genome (only single copy genes) from a set of genomes.
+I share with you a protocol I've developed for extracting the core genome (only single copy orthologs) from a set of genomes.
 This approach uses:

 1- Your preferred annotation software